Key takeaways

 Patterns are clear by now.
 You know what scales and what doesn’t.
 You’ve identified your champions and your skeptics.
 The compound effect starts showing.

 Document everything that worked.
 Pull it out of people’s heads before they forget the details.
 Turn it into repeatable processes.
-This is your blueprint for the real transformation that follows.
+This is your blueprint for the real change that follows.

 Choosing where to run your first sprint

+People don’t give this step enough weight.
 Pick wrong and you’ve wasted 90 days.
 Pick right and you’ve bought years of momentum.
 I think this choice matters more than most people realize.
+(The choice is usually made in about 20 minutes, in a meeting where nobody pushed back.)

-Look for processes with measurable outcomes within 30 days, willing participants who won’t quietly undermine the work, enough complexity to be meaningful but not so much that it’s overwhelming, and clear before/after comparisons that you can show to skeptics.
+Look for processes with measurable outcomes within 30 days, willing participants who won’t quietly undermine the work, enough complexity to be worth the effort but not so much that it’s overwhelming, and clear before/after comparisons that you can show to skeptics.

 Converting sprint wins into lasting change